juancarlospaco/plz/README.md

 - Single file binary, it can even delete itself after use.
 - Single file source code.
 - 0 Dependencies.
-- ~750Kb file size.
+- ~1 Megabyte file size.
 - No Installs, no setups, just copy & paste and run (even on Alpine).
-- New Python project skeleton creator (GitHub, Pre-Commit, etc supports).
+- New Python project skeleton creator (supports GitHub, Pre-Commit, etc).
-- DRY code via Templates.
 - Self-Linting, Self-Documented.
 - Real Inferred Static Typed.
 - Colored output on the Terminal.
 - Project skeleton creator to create your own new Python projects.
 - Wont save any passwords, databases, keys, secrets, to disk nor Internet.
 - No temporary folders nor files.
-- Optimize Python native module binary (PIP Wont optimize binaries,it left all Debugging on)
+- Optimize Python native module binary (PIP Wont optimize binaries).
 - Not meant as a drop-in replacement for anything pre-existing.
-- 1 language for the whole stack, including high performance modules without requiring C.
+- 1 language for the whole stack, including high performance modules.
 - No Global Interpreter Lock.
 - No user Tracking Analytics by default.
 - No YAML used on the Core, No YAML Vulnerabilities (you can still use YAML).
 - No `node_modules/`.
-- KISS, Packaging should be KISS.
+- DRY code via Templates.

 # Install